 See our Tuition & Financial Assistance Overview page for complete details and other helpful resources.

-Note: Students will be notified of current funding opportunities available throughout the year via *Canvas and the CON Graduate student list serve.
+Note: Students will be notified of current funding opportunities available throughout the year via *Canvas and the College of Nursing graduate student listserv.

 *Admitted students utilize Canvas to view their course schedule, access their courses, and contact their instructors.

-You may apply to more than one degree (e.g. MS and DNP) for a given term, but you could only apply for one specialty for each degree.
-It is highly recommended applicants fully understand the scope of practice for the concentration they apply to.
-Often applying to multiple concentrations is an indicator an applicant does not fully understand the scope of practice for the concentration(s) they are applying to.
+You may apply to more than one degree (e.g., MS and DNP) for a given term, but you could only apply for one specialty for each degree.
+It is highly recommended that applicants fully understand the scope of practice for the concentration to which they apply.
+Often, applying to multiple concentrations is an indicator an that applicant does not fully understand the scope of practice for the concentration(s) he or she is applying to.
 Do your homework before applying.
-Reach out to Nurse Practitioners you may know, nurse educators or our Concentration Directors to help guide you through your career options.
+Reach out to nurse practitioners you may know, nurse educators or our concentration directors to help guide you through your career options.